arjredy/DATA-690-WANG/Course-Notes.md

 Any text preceded by the hash mark (pound sign) # is ignored by the Python interpreter.
 This is often used to add comments to code.

 ### Duck typing:
 Often you may not care about the type of an object but rather only whether it has certain methods or behavior.
-This is sometimes called “duck typing,”
+This is sometimes called “duck typing”